alasca-association/tarook/docs/user/reference/options/yk8s.k8s-service-layer.prometheus.rst

 This can be prevented by tuning the following config options:

-  - :ref:`configuration-options.yk8s.k8s-service-layer.prometheus.thanos_store_in_memory_max_size`
+- :ref:`configuration-options.yk8s.k8s-service-layer.prometheus.thanos_storegateway_in_memory_max_size`
-  - :ref:`configuration-options.yk8s.k8s-service-layer.prometheus.thanos_store_resources.limits.memory`
+- :ref:`configuration-options.yk8s.k8s-service-layer.prometheus.thanos_storegateway_resources.limits.memory`
-  - :ref:`configuration-options.yk8s.k8s-service-layer.prometheus.thanos_store_resources.requests.memory`
+- :ref:`configuration-options.yk8s.k8s-service-layer.prometheus.thanos_storegateway_resources.requests.memory`

 Note that the value must be a decimal unit!
 Please also note that
-if no explicit memory limit is configured the helm chart default is used which is not optimal.
+if no explicit memory limit is configured the Helm chart default is used which is not optimal.
 You should configure both memory limit and request which are recommended to have the same value.